Lukestar: Biography

 The band was formed in 1995 under the name Luke Warm, but the name was later changed to Lukestar.
 In 2002, they released their first EP entitled Code: Distance, and two years later, in 2004, they released their debut full-length album Alpine Unit.
 In January 2008, the band's second album Lake Toba was released.
-Also in 2008, band members Even Djønne, and Eirik L. Bærulfsen, were replaced by Jørgen Larsen, and Torbjørn Hafnor, from hardcore punk band The Spectacle.
+Also in 2008, band members Even Djønne, and Eirik L. Bærulfsen, were replaced by Jørgen Larsen, and Torbjørn Hafnor, from hardcore punk band "The Spectacle".

-Lukestar received the 2008 Spelleman Award (The Norwegian Grammy Award 2008, Spellemannprisen), in the category Best Rock Band for the album Lake Toba.
+Lukestar received the 2008 Spellemann Award (The Norwegian Grammy Award 2008, Spellemannprisen), in the category Best Rock Band for the album Lake Toba.
 In February 2011, Lukestar released their third album Taiga.
 The first single from this album "Flying Canoes," was A-listed on NRK P3.
 The band broke up in 2012, and played farewell concert at Parkteatret in Oslo on 31 August.

 Vocalist Truls Heggero had great success as solo artist and released the album TRVLS (pronounced travels) in 2013, which had two giant hits: "Out Of Yourself," and "The Next".